Measles vaccination rates in children have declined in most U.S. counties, study finds

 "If you focus in on Gaines County in West Texas with a vaccination rate of just over 80%, that is the epicenter for the measles outbreak in West Texas, showing how vulnerable some of these areas can be," Dr. Céline Gounder, a CBS News medical contributor and editor-at-large for public health at KFF Health News, said Monday on "CBS Evening News."

 Among the reported U.S. cases, 96% are either unvaccinated or have an unknown vaccination status, according to the CDC.
 Measles, a highly contagious disease, can lead to serious health complications or death.
-The MMR vaccine is highly effective and safe, the government agency says.
+The MMR vaccine is highly effective and safe, health officials and doctors say.

 The CDC has also reported state-level declines in vaccination coverage for kindergartners by school year, saying the rate among U.S. kindergartners has decreased from 95.2% during the 2019-2020 school year to 92.7% in the 2023-2024 school year.

-When more than 95% of a community is vaccinated, it reaches herd immunity, making it very difficult for the disease to spread, according to the CDC.
+When more than 95% of a community is vaccinated, it reaches herd immunity, making it very difficult for the disease to spread, according to health experts.

 "There's a lot of counties that are well below the 95%, so we're quite vulnerable, in certain pockets in particular of the country, for a measles outbreak," Gounder said.